LongLivTheHustle/Hypr-Dotfiles/README.md

-Welcome to my custom Hyprland configuration, This setup is designed for Arch Linux.
+Welcome to my custom Hyprland configuration, This setup is designed for Arch Linux using a nvidia device.

-Before using this configuration, ensure you have the following installed:
+Before using this configuration, ensure you have the following.

-    Hyprland
  Arch Linux: This configuration is tailored for Arch, though it can be adapted to other distros.

 Getting Started.

     Clone the repository: git clone https://github.com/LongLivTheHustle/Hypr-Dotfiles.git
-    $ cd /Downloads
-    $ unzip Hypr-Dotfiles.zip
     $ cd Hypr-Dotfiles
     $ chmod +x install.sh
-    $ $HOME/Downloads/Hypr-Dotfiles/install.sh
+    $ $HOME/Hypr-Dotfiles/install.sh

-Install the required dependencies listed above.

-Restart your exit your TTY session and restart your computer.
+When it is finished  exit your TTY session by sudo reboot and let you computer restart.

 Screenshots Coming Soon...